-The process of growing Zucchinis from seeds allows you to get a jump on the traditional growing season and when it comes to your soil, you should aim for a PH in the 6-7 range.
+The process of growing Zucchinis from seeds allows you to get a jump on the traditional growing season.
+When it comes to your soil, you should aim for a PH level in the 6-7 range.
 This will ensure a bumper crop!

-The best way to start the growing process is by starting your seeds indoors and keep inside for 4-6 weeks prior to planting in your garden.
+The best way to start the growing process is by starting your seeds indoors.
+You keep them inside for 4-6 weeks prior to planting in your garden.

-You want to ensure that all chances of frost have passed.
-Once you have successfully planted your seedlings, mulching around your plants will assist with water retention and it will help to keep the soil stable.
+It’s important that all chances of frost have passed.
+Once you have successfully planted your seedlings, mulching around your plants will assist with water retention.
+It will also help to keep the soil stable.

 These 2 key elements are very important and should not be overlooked.
 The last thing you want is your crop to be negatively affected.

 Handy Zucchini Growing Tip

 Another good piece of advice is to ensure that your Zucchini Plants are watered each week.
-2 inches is recommended and use a soaker hose.
+2 inches is recommended and you should also use a soaker hose.